 The social media account hasn't been clear on the exact source of the leaked design, but it's an interesting concept, taking elements from the HTC Bolt/10 Evo.

 As you can see, the back appears to be metal, the edges slope off sharply and the front has an edge-to-edge screen.
 It's a striking look and a leaked video shows a similar design.

-TechRadar's take: HTC's stuck with metal on its main flagship line in recent years and to generally impressive effect, so we'd guess metal will be back again for the HTC 11.
+TechRadar's take: HTC's stuck with metal on its main flagship line in recent years and to generally impressive effect, but with the switch to the HTC U name a glass back is possible this time around.

 HTC U display

-Two separate rumors suggest the HTC 11 will feature a 5.5-inch 1440 x 2560 display - an upgrade on the 5.2-inch HTC 10 screen - so this is likely going to be a slightly bigger phone.
+Several rumors suggest the HTC U will feature a 5.5-inch 1440 x 2560 display - an upgrade on the 5.2-inch HTC 10 screen - so this is likely going to be a slightly bigger phone.

-There's also a chance that the HTC 11 will have a tiny secondary display above the main one, like we've seen on the LG V20, given that the HTC U Ultra has been announced with exactly that feature.
+There's also a chance that the HTC 11 will have a tiny secondary display above the main one, like we've seen on the LG V20, given that the HTC U Ultra has been launched with exactly that feature.

-TechRadar's take: Other than talk of an unusual resolution none of these specs sound unlikely, as HTC is going to want to do something to upgrade its screen and a size boost with curves should do the trick.
+TechRadar's take: A flat 5.5-inch QHD screen is currently looking most likely.
 Don't count on a second screen as that hasn't specifically been attached to the HTC 11, but we wouldn't count it out either.

 HTC U OS and power

 - A huge 8GB of RAM onboard

 HTC itself has hinted at the use of the Snapdragon 835 in the HTC 11, while one Chinese source has revealed some additional apparent HTC 11 details.
 The leak suggests the phone will come with a Qualcomm Snapdragon 835 chipset under the hood as well as 8GB of RAM and 256GB of internal storage.

 As for the operating system, we'd expect the HTC 11 to come with the latest version of Android Nougat and HTC's own overlay on top.
-Indeed, both Android Nougat and HTC Sense 9.0 have been attached to the phone in a leak.
+Indeed, both Android Nougat 7.1 and HTC Sense 9.0 have been attached to the phone in leaks.